 Mimicking this movement with good form and progressively heavier weights will make climbing so much easier.

 As women, we have a larger cue angle than men so making sure your knee isn’t rolling inward while stepping up is crucial to develop strength and not get injured.
-Watch this video of a step up to make sure you execute correctly.

 Do these exercises, and you’ll be strong enough to hike The Subway (Top-down) in no time!